kushpradhan22/PGlife/README.md

-# 🏠 PGLife – Full Stack Web Project
+# 🏠 RoomEase – Full Stack Web Project

-PGLife is a full-stack web application that helps users search for Paying Guest (PG) accommodations in different cities.
+RoomEase is a full-stack web application that helps users search for Paying Guest (PG) accommodations in different cities.
 The project is built using **PHP**, **MySQL**, **HTML**, **CSS**, **JavaScript**, and runs locally using **XAMPP**.

 ---